TouK/sputnik/README.md

 It is convenient to add sputnik's configuration file (`myconf.properties` in the above example) to your project's repo.
 This way, it will be easier to run it from CI server.

+### SSL verification
+SSL trust verification and hostname verification is disabled by default.
+You can enable it by setting `connector.verifySsl=true` property.

 ### Add Post-Build step to Jenkins/CI server

 If you have Jenkins job that uses Gerrit Trigger plugin it's very easy to integrate it as Post-Build step: